jeffreyc86/alteri/README.md

 ### Signing Up / Logging In

 Users are able to sign up or login.
-There are validations to when creating an account.
-They may also register using their Google account.
+There are validations when creating an account.
+Users may also register using their Google account.
+Upon a successful account creatation/login attempt, a `JWT Token` is issued to store the user's session.

 Once logged in, they're brought to their profile page where they'll see all their past requests and donoations.

 <img src="./assets/login.gif" alt="login" width="800"/>